arangodb/spring-data-demo/README.md

 ## Relations

-Because ArangoDB as a multi-model database providing graphs as a key feature, Spring Data ArangoDB also supports a feature set for it.
+Because ArangoDB as a multi-model database providing graphs as one of the key features, Spring Data ArangoDB also supports a feature set for it.

 With the `@Relations` annotation we can define relationships between our entities.
 To demonstrate this we use our previously created entity `Character`.